VincentBounce/WindowsContextMenuTools/README.md

 # Windows Context Menu Tools

-This repository is a bundle of best Windows shell File Explorer context menu tools.
+This repository is a bundle of best Windows shell File Explorer context menu tools organized in cascaded menus.

 All tools are condensed in CLI using only Windows 10-11 built-in features.
 These commands are installed into Windows Registry.